rallabandisrinivas/5-Day-Gen-AI-Intensive-Course-Google-Kaggle/readme.md

 Explore the evolution of LLMs, from transformers to techniques like fine-tuning and inference acceleration.
 Get trained with the art of prompt engineering for optimal LLM interactions.

 Day 2: Embeddings and Vector Stores/Databases
-Learn about the conceptual underpinning of embeddings and vector databases, including embedding methods, vector search algorithms, and real-world applications with LLMs, as well as their tradeoffs.
+Learn about the conceptual underpinning of embeddings and vector databases, including embedding methods, vector search algorithms, and real-world applications with LLMs, as well as their tradeoff.

 Day 3: Generative AI Agents
 Learn to build sophisticated AI agents by understanding their core components and the iterative development process.